Comparisons12 min read

 • Complex punctuation (semicolons, em dashes)

-• Sentence structure and readability improvements
+• Sentence structure and readability tweaks

 Winner: Grammarly